lunims/2-Party-ECDSA-Browser-Extension/README.md

-# 2-Party-ECDSA-Browser-Extension
+# Protecting FIDO Credentials using Multi- and Threshold Signatures

 **Overview**

 This repo contains the code of my Bachelor Thesis, in which a multi-party ECDSA signature scheme is implementend on FIDO authenticators.

 **Important Note**